hao247/low_T_model/README.md

 # low_T_model
-An app for find the power law dependency of low temperature properties
+An app for finding the power law dependency of low temperature physical properties